timmc/lj-expunge/README.md

 after N days.)
 And frankly, none of it may matter, since they could keep all copies forever.
 But it's worth a try.

+**Note**: Currently only the wiping is implemented, although you can probably delete easily from the UI.
+However, that might prevent you from later wiping and deleting comments on those posts.

 ## Warning

 This is based on https://github.com/ghewgill/ljdump so I could nab the